 Are you wondering what’s the health benefit of moringa tea?
 Could it really be the new matcha?
 Does it have what it takes to rival turmeric on the inflammation-fighting front?
 Read on to find out why you might be tempted to sprinkle a pinch of moringa powder into your morning smoothie.

 What is moringa?

 Moringa goes by many names.
-You might have heard it called a drumstick tree, horseradish tree or, even a ben oil tree.
-Its full name is moringa oleifera, and you’ll most commonly hear it referred to only as ‘moringa’ when you’re browsing the health food aisles.1
+You might have heard it called a drumstick tree, horseradish tree or even a ben oil tree.
+Its full name is moringa oleifera, but you’ll most commonly hear it referred to as ‘moringa’.

 Moringa is a plant that’s native to North India.
-Most of the plant is edible, although it’s the leaves that are usually considered most nutritious.2 We typically see moringa in powdered form or added to supplements.
-You can also buy moringa tea and dried (or fresh) moringa leaves at some health shops as well as moringa oil.3
+Most of the plant is edible, although it’s the leaves that are usually considered most nutritious.
+We typically see moringa in powdered form or added to supplements.
+You can also buy moringa tea and dried (or fresh) moringa leaves at some health shops.
+Moringa oil is another alternative.